Who We Are

 Nicole joins the THF staff as our new Programs Coordinator.
 She was raised in Sherman and is a Sherman High School Alumni.
 After graduating from Texas Tech University, Nicole gained experience in program management while coordinating domestic and international clinical trials.
 She also has extensive knowledge in process development and quality control.
 Nicole is excited about getting back to her roots and supporting the community that she grew up in.

-Shunnay currently serves on the Communications Committee for the Conference of Southwest Foundations, has been a part of youth ministry for over 15 years, and has volunteered at community centers, and Boys and Girls Clubs in both Grayson and Collin County.
+Shunnay currently serves on the Communications Committee for Philanthropy Southwest, has been a part of youth ministry for over 20 years, and has volunteered at numerous community centers and Boys and Girls Clubs in both Grayson and Collin County.

 Marilyn joined THF as the Director of Reba’s Ranch House.
 Ms. Bice is a long time Grayson County resident and native of the Texas Panhandle.
 She served as Assistant to the Director of the Posey Leadership Institute at Austin College which supports area nonprofits through leadership and organizational development.
 She was also responsible for assisting with the Model United Nations Program.
 An honor dear to Marilyn was being named Mentor of the Year by the international women’s organization, “Women of Visionary Influence”.
 In the past twenty-five years, she has gained extensive experience in academic volunteerism, cultural diversity and nonprofit leadership.